Log-concave Density Estimation with Independent Components: Analysis and sample complexities

-Stability in Hellinger distance depends crucially on the properties of the original density $p$ -- its smoothness in particular.
+{ While the statement of \Cref{res: generic sample complexity proposed} is quite general, the inequality in \eqref{eq: M generic} contains a constant $K'_d>0$ that typically depends at least exponentially in $d$.
+This is owed to the stability result \Cref{res: hellinger stability general log-concave}, which uses only the log-concavity of $p$.
+Stronger stability inequalities are possible when $p$ is smooth. }

 In what follows, we consider two possible assumptions on the smoothness of $p$.
 The choice of assumptions then allows us to quantify stability in either Kullback-Leibler (KL) divergence or total variation distance first, before translating this to stability in Hellinger distance.

-Let $p$ be a probability density on $\bR^d$ with mean zero, and recall the associated covariance matrix $\VarX$.
-In the smoothness assumptions and stability results that follow throughout \cref{subsec: stability}, we do \emph{not} require $p$ to be log-concave or satisfy the independent components property.
+Let $p$ be a probability density on $\bR^d$ with mean zero.